College Recruitment Strategy: What Every Recruiter Needs to Avoid In Any Recruiting Campaign

 Leverage Career Centers

-Career centers are great ways to reach students and access important data to come to more sound hiring decisions.
-Such centers can also use data to guide students in developing essential skills that match with employers’ expectations.
+Career centers are great ways to reach students and access essential data to come to more sound hiring decisions.
+Such centers can also use data to guide students in developing critical skills that match employers’ expectations.

-Close collaboration between employers and universities can help equipping students with more desirable skills to employers by their expected graduation.
+Close collaboration between employers and universities can help equip students with more desirable skills for employers by their expected graduation.

 Mistake 02: Not Going mobile

 College students are undoubtedly one of the largest groups of smartphone users.
-According to a recent study by Yello, 46 percent of Gen Z candidates have applied for a full-time job or internship on a mobile device compared to 38 percent of employed millennials and 26 percent of Gen X.
+According to a recent study by Yello, 46% of Gen Z candidates have applied for a full-time job or internship on a mobile device compared to 38% of employed millennials and 26% of Gen X.

 So why not make it easy for students to apply for jobs online by going mobile-first?
 What about going through the interview process on their own time?
 If you’re not doing this – you are likely already behind the curve.